GSA/ficam-access/pages/PACS-guide.md

 *	Online Certificate Status Protocol (OCSP) Responders (Core component – Not on GSA APL)

-Used to check the status of a certificate stored on a PIV Card to ensure that the certificate is valid and has not expired.
-An expired certificate is like an expired driver’s license; it cannot be used as a valid credential for physical access to a controlled federal facility.
+Used to check the status of a certificate stored on a PIV Card to ensure that the certificate is valid.
+A revoked certificate is like a driver’s license that has been suspended; it cannot be used as a valid credential for physical access to a controlled federal facility.
 The PIV cardholder will be denied access by the PACS.
 OCSP Responders are required but they are not part of a PACS system for purchase on the GSA APL.
 It will be part of your current infrastructure.

 *	Caching status proxy server (Core Component)